teuk/mediabot_v3/docs/QUOTE_COMMAND_V3_PILOT.md

 writes, with no duplicate add and no extra `hits` increment from the shadow.
 Do not test deletion in `observe` unless the selected quote is explicitly
 disposable: the visible historical handler remains authoritative there.

+If an anonymous `add` returns `Database error while adding quote.`, stop before
+promotion: the MB755 schema/code pair is missing or incomplete.

 After comparing logs, counters and output, an operator may choose `on` for the same channel: